bitburner-official/bitburner-src/src/Documentation/doc/basic/scripts.md

 # Scripts

-Bitburner scripts are written in real, working JavaScript and can be used to automate basic hacking logic, and almost any mechanic in the game.
+Scripts you write in Bitburner are real, working JavaScript and can be used to automate basic hacking logic, and almost any mechanic in the game.

 Running any script requires in-game [RAM](ram.md), with a minimum cost of 1.6 GB per script.
 More complex scripts and API functions generally require more [RAM](ram.md), which you will gain in many ways.
 Scripts can be run on any [server](server.md) you have root access to, but not all servers you find will have useable RAM.

+## How Scripts work offline

+Being actual JavaScript, Bitburner also contains some quirks and limitations.
+For this reason, it is not possible for Bitburner scripts to run the same way at all times.
+However, you will continue to earn money and exp when Bitburner is not running, though at a slower rate.
+See [How Scripts Work Offline](../advanced/offlineandbonustime.md) for more details.

 ## Identifying a Script